The growth of the Continuing Professional Development program has spanned more than a decade:

-In 2008, the Law Society introduced Continuing Professional Development (CPD) requirements for lawyers in Alberta established in the Rules of the Law Society of Alberta.
+- 2008: Law Society introduces Continuing Professional Development (CPD) requirements for lawyers in Alberta established in the Rules of the Law Society of Alberta.

-The CPD program has continued to develop, undergoing an evaluation in 2012, done by Charis Management Consulting Inc., this CPD Evaluation showed that most lawyers support the CPD program.
-Through the evaluation process, lawyers indicated that the CPD program does contribute to their professional development and facilitates continuous learning and improved competency.
+- 2012: Charis Management Consulting Inc. conducts an evaluation of the CPD Program.
+The CPD Evaluation shows that most lawyers support the CPD program – lawyers indicated that the CPD program does contribute to their professional development and facilitates continuous learning and improved competency.

-In 2016, the Benchers approved two changes to the CPD Program going into 2017.
+- 2017: Bencher-approved changes to the CPD program are implemented.
 The first change shifts the annual deadline for CPD declarations from March 15th to September 30th.
 The second change improves program accountability through the implementation of an administrative suspension for failure to declare a plan.
-Read more in the eBulletin.